Noigrume/SearchEngine-ReactPHP/README.md

 ### Frontend Setup

-1. Navigate to the frontend directory:
+1. Navigate to the frontend directory: react-search-app

 2. Install Node.js dependencies using npm: npm install

 ## Running the Application

-### Starting the Backend Server

-1. From the backend directory, start the PHP server:

-Ensure port `8000` is available or use a different port.

 ### Starting the Frontend Development Server